sodadata/docs/soda-core/programmatic-scans.md

 Based on a set of conditions or a specific event schedule, you can instruct Soda Core to automatically scan a data source.
 For example, you may wish to scan your data at several points along your data pipeline, perhaps when new data enters a data source, after it is transformed, and before it is exported to another data source.

 You can save Soda Core scan results anywhere in your system; the `scan_result` object contains all the scan result information.
+To import the Soda Core library in Python so you can utilize the `Scan()` object, [install a Soda Core package]({% link soda-core/installation.md %}), then use `from soda.scan import Scan`.

 ## Basic programmatic scan